Description

 provides a CancellationToken

-is either disabled or destroyed.
+is either disabled or ceases to exist.
 This can be useful for managing asynchronous operations that should be terminated when the GameObject

 Usage